The Advanced ROI Module gives you more control over measuring the impact of your improvement work.

-The amount entered under each month will be applied once per that year.
+The amount entered under each month will be applied once.
 This is best for items which resulted in inconstant financial savings or revenue generation.
-You’re not required to enter a value in every month in a year.
+You’re not required to enter a value for every month in a year.

 Impact Splitting and Allocation

-With help from your Customer Experience Lead, you can add Impact Splitting to any of your Impact Types - such as Cost Saving or Safety - so that you can be more specific as to which Locations were impacted in what way by a certain Improvement.
+With help from your Customer Success Manager, you can add Impact Splitting to any of your Impact Types - such as Cost Saving or Safety - so that you can be more specific as to which Locations were impacted in what way by a certain Improvement.

-Each Impact Type can be customized independently of the others, and those changes will be reflected on each template using that Type.
+Each Impact Type can be customized independently of the others, and those changes will be reflected on each item using that Impact Type.

 An Impact Type can be customized to: